Canterbury Christ Church University2016 League Table Ranking 106

 - Over one thousand students regularly compete in BUCS fixtures across a wide range of sports.
-Outdoor sports are catered for at the Stodmarsh Playing Fields and the Polo Farm Sports Club, a leading centre of sports development and achievement in the South East of England.
+Outdoor sports are catered for at the Stodmarsh Playing Fields and the Polo Farm Sports Club.

-- In 2012, the University opened the St George’s accommodation and student centre in the city centre.
-It is the new home of its Students’ Union and also accommodates 200 plus student residential spaces.
+- In 2012, the University opened the St. George’s accommodation and student centre in the city centre.
+It is the home of its Students' Union and also accommodates 230 student residential spaces.